hoangduytran/blender-manual/manual/render/introduction.rst

 What the render looks like is defined by :doc:`cameras </render/cameras>`, :doc:`lights </render/lights/index>` and :doc:`materials </render/materials/index>`.
-These are shared between Eevee and Cycles, however some features are only supported in one or the other.
+These are shared between EEVEE and Cycles, however some features are only supported in one or the other.

 Renders can be split up into :doc:`layers and passes </render/layers/index>`, which can then be :doc:`composited </compositing/index>` together for creative control, or to combine